victorm-lc/config-assistants-demo/README.md

 # LangGraph Configuration Patterns Demo

-project demonstrates **how to implement configuration patterns** in ReAct Agents and supervisor-style architectures using [LangGraph](https://github.com/langchain-ai/langgraph).
+This project demonstrates **how to implement configuration patterns** in ReAct Agents and supervisor-style architectures using [LangGraph](https://github.com/langchain-ai/langgraph).
 It shows the progression from hardcoded agents to flexible, configurable systems.

 ## Configuration Pattern Progression